Location map of maritime cultural assets

 The Birth of the Korean Maritime Archaeology.

 The 1970-90s was a period when Korean maritime archaeology was born and its foundations were beginning to be established.
-It was mostly fulfilled under the support of the Bureau of Cultural Properties (the present-day the Cultural Heritage Administration) and the National Maritime Relics Gallery (the present-day the National Research Institute of Maritime Cultural Heritage) and led by the Korean Navy.
+It was mostly fulfilled under the support of the Bureau of Cultural Properties (the present-day the Korea Heritage Service) and the National Maritime Relics Gallery (the present-day the National Research Institute of Maritime Heritage) and led by the Korean Navy.
 In order to preserve Korea's first discovered shipwreck, the Sinan, the "Mokpo Conservation Shipyard" was built in Mokpo-si City, and the National Maritime Relics Gallery was established as a national institution for conducting surveys and excavations of maritime relics.

 The start of the underwater excavation of the Sinan Shipwreck in 1976 marked the beginning of a new genre called "Korean Maritime Archaeology", and it is considered a key achievement not only in the history of archaeology in Korea, but also for global maritime archaeology.
 In the period around 1983 when the excavation of the Sinan Shipwreck was coming to an end, maritime investigation began in Jeju-do Island and Wando-gun County, which led to the discovery of a Goryeo celadon carrier for the first time in Wando-gun County.
 In 1991-96, multiple shipwrecks were discovered around Byeokpa Harbor in Jindo-gun County and in the coastal marshes of Dalido Island in Mokpo-si City, Jeollanam-do Province.
 Later on in 1995-96, 638 pieces of Goryeo celadon vessels thought to be produced in Gangjin-gun County were discovered in the off coast of Doripo Port in Muan-gun County, Jeollanam-do Province.